pyvista/pyvista/docs/getting-started/simple.rst

 Be sure to check out all the available plotters for your use case:

-* :class:`vista.Plotter`: The standard plotter that pauses the code until closed
+* :class:`pyvista.Plotter`: The standard plotter that pauses the code until closed
-* :class:`vista.BackgroundPlotter`: Creates a rendering window that is interactive and does not pause the code execution
+* :class:`pyvista.BackgroundPlotter`: Creates a rendering window that is interactive and does not pause the code execution
-* :class:`vista.ScaledPlotter`: An IPython extension of the :class:`vista.BackgroundPlotter` that has interactive widgets for scaling the axes in the rendering scene.
+* :class:`pyvista.ScaledPlotter`: An IPython extension of the :class:`pyvista.BackgroundPlotter` that has interactive widgets for scaling the axes in the rendering scene.